goldenmaza/aveline/frontend/REVISION_HISTORY.md

+3bcbb34 - [Frontend] Cleanup and minor fixes - Apr 9, 2025

+In this commit we have removed some unnecessary code and configurations, added HydrateFallback to the main route, as well as fixed the Slideshow component from not looping correctly.

+v.2.29.0

 0333f4f - [Test] CRA => Vite migration - Apr 9, 2025

 In this commit we have migrated from CRA to Vite regarding test code.